 Fruit for this wine came from a vineyard situated inland west of Hastings on an old riverbed.
 Naturally higher than normal acidity was characteristic of Syrah grapes this year producing a real definition in aromatics.

 Post ferment it was rested for up to two weeks on skins to advance and condense the tannin structure making the wine more approachable and supple.
 The wine was pressed and run to tank and new and used French oak barriques, where it was matured for 12 months.

 Classic white pepper, thyme and violet aromas lead into a palate that is elegant and pure.
 Plum and blueberry flavours give way to an attractive savoury character.
 The tannins are fine and supple in this attractive wine.

-Give it a blast with sausage meatball and butternut squash traybake, spicy lentil burgers or roasted duck breast with plum sauce & sesame noodles
+Give it a blast with sausage meatball and butternut squash traybake, spicy lentil burgers, haggis or roasted duck breast with plum sauce & sesame noodles